Berkeley-Electroweak-Physics/.github/profile/README.md

 # One body Density Matrices for Common Experimental Targets

-We have computed one body density matrices using BIGSTICK for many commonly used isotopes for dark matter and muon to electron conversion experiments.
+We have computed one-body density matrices using BIGSTICK for many commonly used isotopes for dark matter and muon to electron conversion experiments.

 [Elastic - ground state to ground state (elastic) matrix elements](https://github.com/Berkeley-Electroweak-Physics/Elastic)